All Episodes

 Why did they allow this?

-What was there any type of agreement?
+Was there any type of agreement?

-And I've got to tell you, I just you cannot trust what they tell you.
+And I've got to tell you, I just, you cannot trust what they tell you.

 There is a lot of hypocrisy here.

-They don't want to tell you the whole story about much of anything, uh, whether it's spy balloons or whether it's um Hunter Biden or cocaine in the White House or any of the other deals that and the involvement of the Biden family and the decisions that this administration has made.
+They don't want to tell you the whole story about much of anything, whether it's spy balloons or whether it's Hunter Biden or cocaine in the White House or any of the other deals and the involvement of the Biden family and the decisions that this administration has made.

 There's a lot of laughing and a lot of joking about serious stuff like national security.